photoprism/photoprism-docs/docs/getting-started/proxies/swag.md

 If everything went well, you can now access photoprism on the subdomain you configured: photoprism.mydomain.duckdns.org

 !!! attention
-    The docker-container of photoprism won't be named "photoprism", it will be "name_photoprism".
-    To check this, execute <code>docker ps</code> and check wether it is named "photoprism".
-    If it's not, go to your docker-compose.yml file and add the following line to photoprism below 'image' <code>container_name=photoprism</code>.
-Restart swag afterwards.
-    <b>Keep in mind to not have two photoprism containers with the same name!</b>
-    You could also change the config file of Swag with the right name in the proxy-confs directory.
+    PhotoPrism's container name will by default be prefixed with the directory name e.g. "photoprism-photoprism-1", so that it is not just "photoprism".
+To check this, run `docker ps` and see if it is "photoprism".
+If not, go to your `compose.yaml` file and add the following line to photoprism under `image`: `container_name: photoprism`.
+Then restart swag.
+Note, however, that you may not have two containers with the same name.
+If you are running multiple instances, you can change the container name in the swag config file in the proxy-confs directory.

 ## Why Use a Proxy? ##